Pentagon chief Mattis defends his reversal on Space Force

 Mattis’ comments Sunday were his first since Vice President Mike Pence announced on Thursday that the Trump administration would push for creation of the Space Force as a sixth, separate military service by 2020.
 The Pentagon first will establish a Space Command to oversee and coordinate space operations and a Space Development Agency to accelerate the development and fielding of space technologies for the military.
 It also will build up larger numbers of servicemen and servicewomen with expertise in space operations.

-“We’re in favor of war-fighting capability organized along the lines of what the president laid out,” Mattis said, referring to President Donald Trump’s instruction in June that the Pentagon begin the process of creating a Space Force “separate but equal” to the Air Force, which currently manages most of the military’s space operations.
+“We’re in favor of war-fighting capability organized along the lines of what the president laid out,” Mattis said, referring to President Donald Trump’s instruction in June that the Pentagon begin the process of creating a Space Force that would be “separate but equal” to the Air Force, which currently manages most of the military’s space operations.

 Mattis said he has been discussing this with Trump and Pence since the first month of the administration.

 Critics of making space a separate branch of the military say it would entail more bureaucracy and cost.
-Deputy Defense Secretary Pat Shanahan said on Thursday that the Pentagon does not yet know how much it will cost, but that it would be in the billions of dollars.
+Deputy Defense Secretary Pat Shanahan said on Thursday that the Pentagon does not yet know how much it will cost but that it would be in the billions of dollars.

 Shanahan said the Pentagon would submit a legislative proposal for a Space Force early next year as part of its fiscal 2020 budget request.